The Sixth Sun: Mayan Uprising in Chiapas

 Before dawn on New Year’s Day, 1994, startled tourists and residents of the Mexican state of Chiapas watched as armed Mayan Indians declared war on the government, seizing eight towns and sending shock waves through Mexico’s political establishment.
 Calling themselves the Zapatista Army of National Liberation, these crudely armed peasants set in motion events that ripped away a modern face of prosperity and stability to reveal “the other Mexico.”
 Visually interweaving the Mayan past and the Mexican Revolution with contemporary reality, this documentary portrays an epic confrontation pitting impoverished peasants against large landowners and government forces in Mexico’s poorest state.
 The video features rare in-depth interviews with Subcomandante Marcos, the ski-masked “poet warrior,” amidst scenes of the mountains and jungles from which the rebellion sprang, as well as with other leaders and soldiers in the Zapatista movement.
 Other protagonists include Bishop Samuel Ruiz, Mexico’s outspoken practitioner of liberation theology and defender of indigenous rights; peasants on estates they have occupied; angry ranchers forced from their land; activist layministers; conservative Catholics who charge the Bishop with inciting revolution; government officials and army officers; and the notorious guardias blancas, the landowners’ private armies.

-Saul Landau, is an Emmy-winning, internationally-known scholar, author, commentator, and filmmaker on foreign and domestic policy issues.
+Saul Landau (1936-2013) was an Emmy-winning, internationally-known scholar, author, commentator, and filmmaker on foreign and domestic policy issues.
 Landau’s most widely praised achievements are the over forty films he has produced on social, political and historical issues, and worldwide human rights, for which he won the Letelier-Moffitt Human Rights Award, the George Polk Award for Investigative Reporting, and the First Amendment Award, as well as an Emmy for Paul Jacobs and the Nuclear Gang.

 Skawennati makes art that addresses history, the future, and change.
 Born in Kahnawake Mohawk Territory, Skawennati holds a BFA from Concordia University in Montreal, where she is based.
 She is Co-Director, with Jason E. Lewis, of Aboriginal Territories in Cyberspace (AbTeC), a research network of artists, academics and technologists investigating, creating and critiquing Indigenous virtual environments.
 She also co-directs their workshops in Aboriginal Storytelling and Digital Media.
 Skins, This year, AbTeC launched IIF, the Initiative for Indigenous Futures; Skawennati is its Partnership Coordinator.